bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

 Landing Zone Update
 ^^^^^^^^^^^^^^^^^^^

-Landing zones can be updated by clicking the :guilabel:`Update Zone` button on the dropdown menu on the right hand side of the zone list.
+Landing zones can be updated by following the :guilabel:`Update Zone` link on the dropdown menu on the right hand side of the zone list.
 This opens up the same form as in the creation process, with the fields pre-filled with the current values.
 Currently the only fields that can be updated are description and user message.